Softcatala/dubbing-service/README.md

 * Receives files and creates a priortized queue to serve them
 * Notifies by email when file is ready or it has been error

+#  Git clone

+To clone the repository and its submodules use:
+``git clone --recurse-submodules git@github.com:Softcatala/dubbing-service.git``

 # Running the system locally using Docker

 This requires that you have *docker*, *docker-compose* and *make* installed in your system.